Las Vegas’s main lots for impounded vehicles after a Nevada DUI arrest include these locations near the I-15:

 Cars that are never picked up will be auctioned off, usually after 30 days.
 The impound company will then sue the car owner for any outstanding fees not covered by the auction proceeds.

-If you are the registered owner and have your license revoked following a DUI arrest, you will be unable to drive away the car from the lot.
-Therefore, you would need to bring a licensed driver with you in order to lawfully retrieve the vehicle.
+If you are the registered owner and have your driver’s license revoked following a Las Vegas DUI arrest, you will be unable to drive away the car from the lot.
+Therefore, you must bring a licensed driver with you to retrieve the vehicle lawfully.

 The length of your driver’s license suspension depends on the case, as the following table shows: